Red-Planet-MU/aresmush/plugins/fs3combat/help/en/combat.md

 `mount <name>` - See details for a particular mount type.
 `combat/mount <name>` - Mounts an animal.
 `combat/dismount` - Dismounts an animal.
+`combat/calm` - Calms an agitated animal, preventing them from throwing you and increasing their trust.

 ## Luck